lzx-dev/Clustering-Analysis/a.md

 #place them in their respective folders.
 Then, navigate to the #root directory of the project and run:
 pip install --editable '.[all]'
 ```
+#### 1.3 Evaluation
+AIF360 provided 8 datasets in pre-defined class type for users to import, however, users must go through manual Installation to import them which reuqires open multiple links to download original files.
+Most tutorial notebooks provided in AIF360 github are also using pre-defined datasets. <br>
+Users prefer to use tutorial notebooks to learn toolkits and they want to install toolkits easy and fast.
+In AIF360, getting access of running tutorial notebooks by manual Installation woulf be a problem here.